 - In The Flash, Joe often proudly brings up recipes by Grandma Esther.
 At one point he competed with his girlfriend Cecile Horton over whose grandma made the better eggnog.
 When they tried the eggnogs, they both coughed due to the excessive alcohol and declared each other's grandmothers were alcoholics.

 - One episode of Bones has a B-plot where one of the lab assistants (Hodgins) uses up the last of the hot sauce from the company fridge, ignoring the note from another assistant, Finn, not to eat it.
 Turns out it was the very last bottle of hot sauce Finn's grandmother ever made, and seemingly irreplaceable.
-This being a forensic show, Hodgins manages to determined precisely what was in the hot sauce via testing and replicate it to make it up to Finn.
+This being a forensic show, Hodgins manages to determine precisely what was in the hot sauce via testing and replicate it to make it up to Finn.

 - On Taxi, after several batches of chocolate chip cookies made from his grandmother's recipe are hugely popular with the cabbies, Latka decides to sell the cookies commercially — only to find out grandma's secret ingredient was ground coca leaf.